millioner/wagtailplus/README.rst

 * ``wagtailplus.wagtaillinks``: Link storage and management for both email addresses and external URLs.
 Fully integrated with Wagtail's rich-text editor.

-* ``wagtailplus.wagtailrelations``: Multi-faceted content relationship manager built around Wagtail's ``django-taggit`` implementation.
-Includes hierarchical site map.
+* ``wagtailplus.wagtailrelations``: Multi-faceted content relationship manager built around Wagtail's implementation of ``django-taggit``.
+Includes views and templates for a hierarchical site map.

 * ``wagtailplus.wagtailrollbacks``: Version control manager that includes the ability to "rollback" or revert to a previous version of a page.